Horsham, Victoria: Economy

 Healthcare, education and government related are the main employers in Horsham, although the largest number of businesses in 2017 were agriculture, forestry and fishing related, and the median income is $40,245 (2013).
 The Wimmera Development Association is based in Horsham, they gather economic data, lobby for improved infrastructure, organise events and encourage connections between local businesses and civic leaders.
 The Victorian Regional Development Association is represented locally by the Wimmera Southern Mallee Regional Partnership.

 Commercial

 According to the Australian Bureau of Statistics, most businesses in Horsham have fewer than four employees, with only 35 businesses employing 20 or more people.
-There are over a hundred retail outlets in Horsham of varying sizes, many independent, but some part of larger national or international chains, such as Coles, Woolworths, Aldi, Target, Kmart, Bunnings Warehouse, Harvey Norman, The Reject Shop, Best & Less, KFC, Hungry Jack's and McDonald's.
+There are over a hundred retail outlets in Horsham of varying sizes, many independent, but some part of larger national or international chains, such as Coles, Woolworths, Aldi, Target, Kmart, Bunnings, Harvey Norman, The Reject Shop, Best & Less, KFC, Hungry Jack's and McDonald's.

 Foundry

 The Horsham Foundry formerly operated by CMI Horsham was closed in July 2012.